Negronii/MyNotes/AI_Engineering_Notes/Interview-All-In-One.md

 **Headline (30s):** When context nears limits (or cost/latency become painful), you have three levers: **Reduce** (shrink the tokens while preserving signal — compaction, tool-result clearing), **Offload** (move data out and keep references in context — file system as external memory, just-in-time loading), or **Isolate** (delegate to sub-agents with clean context, return condensed summaries).
 Most production systems combine all three.

-The three strategies, as slots:
+The three strategies, as slots to memorize:

 #### Strategy A: Reduce Context